 Rather than a large collection of random books, I suggest a small library of 40-50 carefully chosen books.
 Set aside the cartoon character, “candy” books that do little to engage the imagination.
 Those are fine for fun, but a small collection of beautiful, timeless classics read to them by a loving parent, will draw them in AND fascinate them.

-When a child hears these stories read over and over again, they will become his friends.
-When the three year old lays down for nap or quiet time, he might be found looking through the book reading it to himself.
+When a child hears his favorite books read over and over again, they will become his friends.
+When the three year old lays down for nap or quiet time, he might be found looking at the pictures and “reading books” to himself.
 You might overhear a fine rendition of “The Three Little Pigs”.
-He is not actually reading, of course, but he has heard the story frequently enough that now he can retell it in his own words as the pictures cue him and he feels like he is reading.
-This will fuel his desire to read more books on his own.
+He is not actually reading, of course, but he has heard the story often enough that now he can retell it in his own words as the pictures cue him and he feels like he is reading.
+These pre-reading skills will fuel his desire to read more books on his own.

 A Few Favorite Picture Books From Our Collection